ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 ##### Settings

-Defines if members of this role can modify system settings, with the separate preferences for more sensitive settings subsections.
+Defines if members of this role can modify system settings, with separate preferences for subsections which may contain more sensitive settings.

 #### Template Access tab

-This tab lists all the template of your website.
+This tab lists all the templates of your website.
 If you deselect certain templates, the members in this role will not be able to access site pages that are using these templates.
-Instead, they will see "No Access" message as configured in settings for those templates.
+Instead, they will see the "No Access" message as configured in settings for those templates.

 ### Role Groups

 Role Groups are a way to organize your roles into logical groups.
 Create a Role Group by clicking "New" next to Role Groups heading in the sidebar.
-You can then set the role group name and assign roles to it by checking the appropriate checkboxes.
+You can set the role group name and assign roles to it by checking the appropriate checkboxes.

-You can then assign a members to Role Group.
-The member will have all the permissions granted by all the roles in the Roll Group.
+You can then assign members to the Role Group.
+These members will have all the permissions granted by all of the roles within the Role Group.

 ## Custom Member Fields